 GoodWeave launches COVID-19 Child and Worker Protection Fund to provide humanitarian aid and services to producer communities in South AsiaApril 16, 2020

 The focus is on reaching marginalized workers and children in producer communities where GoodWeave field teams are already embedded.
-To assist the most vulnerable children and workers, not seen or reached by other relief efforts in India, Nepal and Afghanistan, donating to the Fund ensures those populations receive life-saving access to food and other services.
+To assist the most vulnerable children and workers, not seen or reached by other relief efforts in India and Nepal, donating to the Fund ensures those populations receive life-saving access to food and other services.
 “We know from past experience that child, forced and bonded labor increases during times of economic hardship,” said Nina Smith, CEO of GoodWeave International.
 “Our goal now is to protect the hidden workforce at the bottom of the supply chain, and their families, who are so at-risk during this unprecedented crisis.”
 GoodWeave normally works with these communities to identify, remediate and prevent child labor and other forms of worker exploitation in carpet, home textile, apparel and other supply chains.
 This presence positions the organization to reach vulnerable workers and children on the ground as factories close and subcontracting work ends as a result of the COVID-19 crisis.
 Many of these workers are migrants who are unable to travel back to their villages because transportation has halted during lockdown periods.
 These people, already living at the poverty line and subsisting on meager incomes, now have no source of income, and in many cases, food or shelter.
 GoodWeave, in partnership with its member companies and their suppliers, is prioritizing the following activities with donations raised through the Fund:

 - Tracking the health and safety of approximately 120,000 workers and families, and facilitating urgent food aid to migrant workers.